larryknaebelobsidian/kingdom/Proposition 14. Some things pertaining to the kingdom not so easily comprehended as many suppose..md

 >Obs.
 2. Some persons confidently tell us that “*the Gospel of the Kingdom*” is readily understood by all men, forgetting how variously it is interpreted and preached.
 >p.
 151 Vol. 1 Prop.
 14 Obs.
 2

-### Must discriminate between the mean of obtaining the kingdom and the kingdom itself
+### Must discriminate between the means of obtaining the kingdom and the kingdom itself
 >We must discriminate *between the means* employed by which the Kingdom can be obtained—which is also Gospel or glad tidings—and *the Kingdom itself*—which proclaimed is the Gospel in its fullest sense.
 >p.
 152 Vol. 1 Prop.
 14 Obs.
 2